vectart/moonraker/README.md

 Each page has a url, some elements and any convenient methods that you may require.

-Elements are found by css selector and return a selenium web-element which can be interacted with as [per usual](https://code.google.com/p/selenium/wiki/WebDriverJs).
+Elements are found by css selector (or optionally another locator type can be specified) and return a selenium web-element which can be interacted with as [per usual](https://code.google.com/p/selenium/wiki/WebDriverJs).
 A full reference can be found [below](#page-object-reference).

 You can then use your page objects in your step definitions: